🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

-Gifting stock is a simple process, as long as your intended recipient has a brokerage account, too.
+Gifting stock can be a simple process, as long as your intended recipient has a brokerage account, too.
 You’ll just need their basic personal and account information.
-One reason to transfer shares of a stock, instead of selling them and gifting the proceeds, is that you’ll avoid realizing the capital gains and owing related taxes.
+One reason to consider transferring shares of a stock, instead of selling them and gifting the proceeds, is that you’ll typically avoid realizing the capital gains and owing related taxes.

 Key Points